Medically reviewed by Drugs.com. Last updated on Sep 29, 2021.

-A tension headache is generally a diffuse, mild to moderate pain in your head that's often described as feeling like a tight band around your head.
-A tension headache (tension-type headache) is the most common type of headache, and yet its causes aren't well-understood.
+A tension-type headache (TTH) is generally a mild to moderate pain that's often described as feeling like a tight band around the head.
+A tension-type headache is the most common type of headache, yet its causes aren't well understood.

-Signs and symptoms of a tension headache include:
+Signs and symptoms of a tension-type headache include:

 - Dull, aching head pain

-Episodic tension headaches can last from 30 minutes to a week.
-Frequent episodic tension headaches occur less than 15 days a month for at least three months.
-Frequent episodic tension headaches may become chronic.
+Episodic tension-type headaches can last from 30 minutes to a week.
+Frequent episodic tension-type headaches occur less than 15 days a month for at least three months.
+Frequent episodic tension-type headaches may become chronic.

-This type of tension headache lasts hours and may be continuous.
+This type of tension-type headache lasts hours and may be continuous.
 If your headaches occur 15 or more days a month for at least three months, they're considered chronic.

-Tension headaches can be difficult to distinguish from migraines.
-Plus, if you have frequent episodic tension headaches, you can also have migraines.
+Tension-type headaches can be difficult to distinguish from migraines.
+Plus, if you have frequent episodic tension-type headaches, you can also have migraines.

-Unlike some forms of migraine, tension headaches usually aren't associated with visual disturbances, nausea or vomiting.
-Although physical activity typically aggravates migraine pain, it doesn't make tension headache pain worse.
-An increased sensitivity to either light or sound can occur with a tension headache, but these aren't common symptoms.
+Unlike some forms of migraine, tension-type headaches usually aren't associated with visual disturbances, nausea or vomiting.
+Although physical activity typically aggravates migraine pain, it doesn't make tension-type headache pain worse.
+An increased sensitivity to either light or sound can occur with a tension-type headache, but this symptom isn't common.

 When to see a doctor